ejnnr/web-chess/doc/api/files/square.php.txt

  */

 /**
- * A square format that gives everz square a number ranging from 0 to 63 */ define('SQUARE_FORMAT_INT', 0);
+ * A square format that gives every square a number ranging from 0 to 63 */ define('SQUARE_FORMAT_INT', 0);
 /**